jotaalvim/jotaalvim/README.md

 ## Programming & Music
 As a musician, I feel that Haskell and Music have an interesting connection.
 Both have a very special relationship between expressive power and clean notation, making them perfect for abstract and artistic thinking.

-## Academic responsibilities
-I also became a colaborattor for the Software Engineering Students Association CeSIUM helping them organize talks and events.
-Additionally took charge as coach and manager of my university's chess club.